Richard Holloway: Career

 Holloway has been a reviewer and writer for the broadsheet press for several years, including The Times, The Guardian, The Independent, Sunday Herald and The Scotsman.
 He is also a frequent presenter on radio and television, having hosted the BBC television series When I Get to Heaven, Holloway's Road and The Sword and the Cross.
 He currently hosts the BBC Radio Scotland book review programme Cover Stories.
 He presented the second of the Radio 4 Lent Talks on 11 March 2009.
-On 28 May 2012 he began presenting a 15-minute programme about faith and doubt, following The World at One on BBC Radio 4, called Honest Doubt: The History of an Epic Struggle and in 2016 he presented the Radio 4 series Three Score Years and Ten, a reflection on human mortality.
+On 28 May 2012 he began presenting a 15-minute programme about faith and doubt, following The World at One on Radio 4, called Honest Doubt: The History of an Epic Struggle and in 2016 he presented the Radio 4 series Three Score Years and Ten, a reflection on human mortality.

-His book Leaving Alexandria: A Memoir of Faith and Doubt talks about his life from childhood, and his 2016 book, A Little History of Religion (published by Yale University Press), has received positive reviews from Peter Stanford of The Observer, Ian Thomson of The Financial Times ("exhaustive account"), Stuart Kelly of The Scotsman and John Charmley of The Sunday Times ("Holloway's technique, like his prose, beguiles"), among others.
+His 2012 book, Leaving Alexandria: A Memoir of Faith and Doubt, talks about his life from childhood, and his 2016 book, A Little History of Religion (published by Yale University Press), has received positive reviews from Peter Stanford of The Observer, Ian Thomson of The Financial Times ("exhaustive account"), Stuart Kelly of The Scotsman and John Charmley of The Sunday Times ("Holloway's technique, like his prose, beguiles"), among others.
 His book Waiting For The Last Bus was published in early 2018 and contains his reflections upon death and mortality.
 It has been praised for its "erudite quotes" on the subject.